NishikiChisato/Sylar-Framework/README.md

 In our design, we must first call `Coroutine::CreateMainCo` to create main coroutine, which represents caller, while the coroutine object represents callee.

-### Scheduler Module
+### Scheduler/IOManager/Timer

-The scheduler module implement N-M scheduler, which can support N threads to execute M coroutines.
-We use scheduler to manage the schedule of coroutine(we can wrap function to coroutine, it can also execute function).
+The scheduler module implements N-M scheduler, which can support N threads to execute M coroutines.
+We use scheduler to manage the schedule of coroutine(we can wrap function to coroutine, it can also support function).
 The inner implementation is a thread pool, the coroutine can indicate one thread to execute or not.

-### IO Manager

-Deriving from scheduler, based on `epoll`, the IO Manager can support add/delete/cancel event for one file descriptor
+Deriving from scheduler and timer, based on `epoll`, the IO Manager can support add/delete/cancel event for one file descriptor and set timer event.
+Timer module support ont-time timer, cycle timer and condition timer.
+Our timer utilize `epoll_wait` to wait for timer event, since it would not consume the time of CPU.